motoz/PellMon/README.md

 PellMon
 =======

+PellMon is logging, monitoring and configuration solution for pellet burners.
+It consists of a backend server daemon, which uses RRDtool as a logging database, and a frontend daemon providing a responsive mobile friendly web based user interface.
+Additionally there is a command line tool for interfacing with the server.
+PellMon can communicate directly with a supported pellet burner, or it can use a feeder-auger revolution counter as base for pellet consumption calculation.

-PellMon is logging, monitoring and configuration daemon for pellet burners.
-It uses plugins to communicate with a pellet burner.
-Two plugins are included, ScotteCom and RaspberryGPIO.
-ScotteCom uses a serial interface to communicate with a NBE scotte/woody/biocomfort V4, V5 or V6 pellet burner.
-It provides access to most configuration parameters and measurement data.
-The RaspberryGPIO plugin uses the hardware gpio on a raspberry pi single board computer to count feeder auger revolutions and calculates burner power and pellet consumption.
-The plugin system makes it easy to add custom plugins for extended functionality.
+PellMon uses plugins to provide data about your burner.
+The most fully featured plugin is ScotteCom, which enables communication with a NBE scotte/woody/biocomfort V4, V5 or V6 pellet burner.
+It gives you access to almost all configuration parameters and measurement data, and also handles logging of alarms and mode/setting changes.

-PellMon is also a webserver and a webapplication.
-It serves a responsive mobile friendly webapp with a graph of selected measurement values, bar charts with calculated pellet consumption, event log and parameter settings.

-PellMon also has a command line interface to access all data provided by the plugins, for easy integration in other systems.
+The plugin system makes it easy to add custom plugins for extended functionality, a 'template' plugin is provided as an example along with the other preinstalled plugins:

+PelletCalc.
+Provides a calculated power value and pellet consumption from a feeder auger counter.

+RaspberryPi.
+Gives access to inputs and outputs on the raspberry pi single board computer.
+One input can be configured as a counter to provide a base for pellet consumption calculation.
+It also provides general I/O, and a tachometer input that can be used to measure the blower speed, by interfacing to the blowers tacho output or by using an optical detector.

+OWFS.
+Communicates with an owserver, and can be used to read onewire sensors, for instance temperature.
+It can also use a onewire input (ds2460 based) to count feeder auger revolutions for use with the PelletCalc plugin.

+CustomAlarms.
+Create an unlimited number of limits to watch on available data, optionally send email when a limit is exceeded.

+Calculate.
+Provides editable expressions that calcualates new values based on the existing data.

+SiloLevel.
+Uses rrdtool to calculate and graph the pellet silo level from the fill-up time to current time.

+Plugin decumentation is int the configuration file.

 ####Contains: